-SPI has only one mode for normal observations, the so called photon by photon mode which has a high time resolution.
-In this mode, scientific data are collected and transmitted to the ground for each detected (non-vetoed) photon, from which the type of event, the energy and the timing can be deduced.
-Furthermore detector spectra of all events (including vetoed ones) can be accumulated and transmitted every 30-60 minutes.
+SPI has only one mode for normal observations, the so-called "photon by photon" mode, which has a high time resolution.
+In this mode, the scientific data are collected and transmitted to the ground for each detected (non-vetoed) photon, from which the type of event, the energy and the timing can be deduced.
+Furthermore, detector spectra of all events (including vetoed ones) can be accumulated and transmitted every 30-60 minutes.

-In case the SPI telemetry is continuously overflowing due to background radiation higher than expected, or due to a strong solar flare, the instrument can be operated in a 'degraded' science mode (TM emergency mode).
-In this case the onboard processing and transmission of data will be restricted to 'good' events (non-vetoed).
+In case the SPI telemetry is continuously overflowing due to background radiation higher than expected, or due to a strong solar flare, the instrument can be operated in a "degraded" science mode (TM emergency mode).
+In this case, the on-board processing and transmission of data will be restricted to "good" events (non-vetoed).
 The maximum data generation rate in this mode will be about half the rate for normal photon by photon mode.
-The observer cannot select the TM emergency mode, it is commanded by the ground controllers in case of need.
+The observer cannot select the TM emergency mode: in case it is needed, ground controllers command it.

 Before any change of mode, the SPI instrument will be put into a special configuration mode.
 This is the only mode in which changes to the instrument configuration can be made.
 SPI will not be taking scientific data when in configuration mode (science telemetry processing is stopped).
-Several other special modes are available for engineering tasks (e.g. annealing) and for instrument calibrations.
-They are not of interest to the general observer.
+Several other special modes are available for engineering tasks (e.g., annealing) and for instrument calibrations; they are not of interest to the general observer.

-3.3 Dead Time
+3.3 Dead time

 Due to several causes (e.g., veto signals), SPI experiences, within a normal exposure, a dead time during which no useful scientific data are collected.
-It depends on several external conditions (e.g. increase of the ACS rate during a solar flare).
+It depends on several external conditions (e.g., increase of the ACS rate during a solar flare).
 Experience obtained during previous AOs has shown that the dead time is about 15% of the observing time.